-This article relates to implementing a policy of 'no pay, no play' where you can set your online forms to only submit if a successful payment has been made at the time of registration.
-This requires you to have firstly set up online payment merchant services.
+You can set payment to be mandatory where your online forms will be submitted only if a successful payment has been made at the time of registration.
+This requires you to have firstly set up online payment through Sporty.

 Once merchant services have been set up for your Sporty site, you can let people pay you online via credit card or automated direct debit (bank-to-bank) by adding product items to your online forms.
 You are then able to set your form to decline an online registration if the corresponding payment was unsuccessful when the person submits your form.

-To make payment mandatory for a form, edit the form by logging into your site on the Sporty platform, then go to your Dashboard then click the Online Registrations tile then click the pencil icon button to the right of the form you wish to edit.
+To make payment mandatory for a form, edit the form by logging into your site on the Sporty platform, then go to your Dashboard and click the Online Registrations tile.
+Then click the pencil icon button to the right of the form you wish to edit.

 Towards the bottom of the form, tick the check-box Decline Registration if Payment Unsuccessful.